aaronbloomfield/nws/hws/netcmds/index.md

 ### traceroute

 When a packet travels over the network from a source to a destination, it is routed through a number of nodes.
 Each of these 'hops' is a separate step in the path.  `traceroute` will show that path.
-For example, the following will trace the route to Google's web server.
+For example, the following will trace the route to Google's web server from `portal`.

 ```
 $ traceroute www.google.com